streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 ## getTitle and getTitleArgs
 In some cases, the quest will mention the name and type of feature.
 For example, in the case of shops to make their identification possible.

-This requires preparing space in the message for filling at runtime,
+This requires preparing space in the message for filling at runtime, and to add the mechanism supplying this data.

-And to add the mechanism supplying this data.
 Here is [some typical code](https://github.com/streetcomplete/StreetComplete/blob/master/app/src/main/java/de/westnordost/streetcomplete/quests/wheelchair_access/AddWheelchairAccessBusiness.kt#L104-L115) that will:

 ```
     override fun getTitle(tags: Map<String, String>) =